 Counterclaims may reduce or eliminate the amount of rent you owe.
 If you are being evicted for non-payment of rent, the judge will compare the amount she awards you on your counterclaims to the amount she awards your landlord for rent.
 If you are awarded more money than your landlord, you win the eviction case and get to stay in your apartment.

-If the amount you win on your counterclaim is less than what the judge says you owe the landlord, you have seven days after receiving notice from the court to pay the difference to the court and prevent the eviction.140
+If the amount you win on your counterclaim is less than what the judge says you owe the landlord, you have 7 days after receiving notice from the court to pay the difference to the court and prevent the eviction.159

-If you are being evicted for a reason that is your fault (other than non-payment of rent), such as destruction of property or disturbing neighbors, you cannot use counterclaims to prevent the eviction.142 You can, however, still use counterclaims to get money damages in a separate case.143
+If you are being evicted for a reason that the landlord claims is your fault (other than non-payment of rent), such as destruction of property or disturbing neighbors, you cannot use counterclaims to prevent the eviction.161 You can, however, still use counterclaims to get money damages in a separate case.162

 You also may still have defenses you can use to prevent the eviction.